The Public Utility Data Liberation Project#

 Hire us to do some custom analysis and allow us to integrate the resulting code into PUDL.

-For more information check out our Contribution Guidelines
+For more information check out the Contributing section of the PUDL Documentation

-Catalyst Cooperative is a small group of data scientists and policy wonks.
-We’re organized as a worker-owned cooperative consultancy.
+Catalyst Cooperative is a small group of data wranglers and policy wonks organized as a worker-owned cooperative consultancy.
 Our goal is a more just, livable, and sustainable world.
-We integrate public data and perform custom analyses to inform public policy.
+We integrate public data and perform custom analyses to inform public policy (Hire us!).
 Our focus is primarily on mitigating climate change and improving electric utility regulation in the United States.